Roy Moore sexual misconduct allegations: Moore's polygraph

 In December 2017, Moore underwent a polygraph test, which is not permitted as evidence in court.
 Moore claimed: "the results of the examination reflected that I did not know, nor had I ever had sexual contact with any of these individuals".
 In June 2019, Lexi Corfman's lawyers put forth an affidavit by Barry Colvert, an FBI interrogator with a long experience with polygraphs.
 Colvert stated that Moore's polygraph "results indicate that Mr. Moore was being deceptive when asked the relevant questions concerning Ms. Corfman" due to "consistently elevated electrodermal and cardiovascular responses following questions concerning Ms. Corfman".

 Breitbart News

-News website Breitbart News strongly supported Moore's campaign throughout, attacked his critics and defended him from the allegations.
+Conservative news website Breitbart News strongly supported Moore's campaign throughout, attacked his critics and defended him from the allegations.
 Editor-in-chief Alex Marlow revealed after the election that he actually believed Corfman's allegations to be true.
 He said that an important factor in their support was the fear that the media was setting a standard for sexual misconduct that President Donald Trump would be unable to meet, "based off [sic] not any sort of conviction or any sort of admission of guilt, but based off of [sic] purely allegations."